gabrielgatbonton/quickglance/README.md

 ## Introduction

 QuickGlance is a mobile assistive platform that transforms natural movements into automated shortcuts for persons with disabilities (PWDs).
 By combining eye-tracking, head gestures, and emotion recognition, the app enables hands-free device control and automation for those that need it the most.
-With a community-driven ecosystem for sharing customized accessibility shortcuts, the app becomes a central digital hub for the community of PWDs nationwide.
+With a community-driven ecosystem for sharing customized accessibility shortcuts with integration of various NGOs, the app becomes a central digital hub for the community of PWDs in the Philippines.

 ## Features